Patient education: Pseudogout (Beyond the Basics)

 Other related disorders — Several other diseases of metabolism or endocrine glands are associated with CPPD disease.
 These include hyperparathyroidism (overactive parathyroid glands), hypophosphatasia (an inherited metabolic bone disorder), hypomagnesemia (low levels of magnesium in the blood), Gitelman's syndrome (an inherited kidney disorder), and possibly others.

 A healthcare provider can confirm or rule out a diagnosis of pseudogout by performing an examination and tests.
-In many patients, a sample of joint fluid is obtained in order to determine whether CPPD crystals are present and to exclude arthritis due to other causes, such as gout or joint infection.
+In many patients, a sample of joint fluid is obtained in order to determine whether calcium pyrophosphate dihydrate (CPP) crystals are present and to exclude arthritis due to other causes, such as gout or joint infection.

 Synovial fluid analysis — Synovial (joint) fluid is obtained under sterile conditions through a needle inserted into the affected joint.
 The fluid is then analyzed to determine if CPP crystals or infection are present.
 The presence of CPP crystals in a patient with joint pain and inflammation suggests pseudogout, whereas urate crystals suggest gout.

 Imaging (X-rays) — A healthcare provider may examine the painful joint(s) or other frequently involved joints by taking X-rays.
 This can reveal calcium-containing crystal deposits in the cartilage, a condition known as chondrocalcinosis.

 Calcium pyrophosphate crystal deposition (CPPD) disease can lead to rapidly progressing osteoarthritis, caused by wearing down of the joint cartilage, bone cysts or spurs, and even fractures.
 These changes may occur in joints not usually involved in osteoarthritis, such as the knuckles and wrists.

 Although treatment of pseudogout episodes can shorten the duration of the attack, treatment may not decrease the risk of developing a more chronic arthritis that in most ways resembles osteoarthritis.
 Treatment of this chronic arthritis is, thus, similar to that used for osteoarthritis.
 (See "Patient information: Osteoarthritis treatment (Beyond the Basics)".)